budopod1/Epsilon/docs/intro.md

 `Z#<num:Q>.ceil`

 **#72: round**<br>
-Usage: computes the integer with the smallest absolute distance from the given value.
+Usage: computes the integer with the smallest absolute distance from the given value.<br>
 `Z#<num:Q>.round`